code-payments/code-sdk-go/README.md

 ## Installation

-You can install the Code Wallet Golang SDK using to Go toolset:
+You can install the Code Golang SDK using to Go toolset:

 ```bash
 go get github.com/code-wallet/code-sdk-go